VedaWebProject/Tekst/docs/content/setup/installation.md

 ### Requirements

-Please see the general requirements at the top of this page and see the `docker-compose.yaml` for the versions of the services used.
+Please see the general requirements at the top of this page and see the `compose.yaml` file for the versions of the services used.

 You will also need: